-In the 2011 Census, Lisbon city recorded a total of 324 thousand homes.
-Contrary to what was observed in the country in general, Lisbon city development activity was weak over the first decade of the century, with a stock increase of only 2% inter census (2001-2011).
+In the 2021 Census, Lisbon city recorded a total of 320 thousand homes.
+Similarly, to what was observed in the country in general, Lisbon city development activity was weak over the last decade which results in a home stock decrease of 2% between 2011 and 2021.

-The number of new houses concluded per year in Lisbon decreased, from an historical maximum of 2,900 in 2003 to only around 130 units in 2015.
-The recovery of the residential construction sector initiated in 2014, focused on renovation and refurbishment projects, usually small scale, in the city centre.
-Only 199 new houses were completed in 2019 but this figure is expected to grow more significantly over the coming years.
-Effectively, development is being targeted at the acquisition of land plots outside of the historic city centre for greenfield projects and the construction of the first large size projects has initiated.
+The number of new houses concluded per year in Lisbon decreased, from an historical maximum of 2,900 in 2003 to only around 47 units in 2016.
+The recovery of the residential construction sector initiated in 2014 however, was mainly focused on renovation and refurbishment projects - usually small scale - in the city centre.
+Nevertheless, new houses in Lisbon have been increasing since 2019 and registered a boost in 2021 when the number of completed dwellings in new construction more than doubled to 502 homes.

 On the demand side, Lisbon recorded an increase in the sale of homes early in the century.
 The number of transactions reduced from a maximum of 15,700 in 2006 to less than 6,000 in 2012.
 An upsurge in the volume of sales was observed since the end of 2013.
-However, after a 5-year growth, in 2018 the number of houses sold in Lisbon fell to around 12,200 units and is expected to have decreased further in 2019, clearly mirroring the lack of supply.
-In addition, it is important to bear in mind that, a significant percentage of residential sales were not intended for permanent housing in the domestic market, as the figures include the transaction of several buildings for redevelopment and others that were placed in the tourism marker under the Local Accommodation regime.
+However, after a 5-year growth, the number of houses sold in Lisbon fell in 2018, 2019, and 2020, clearly mirroring the lack of supply.
+However, 2021 and 2022 are already observing an upsurge.
+Over the last 12 months (up to June 2022) approximately 12,000 houses were sold.

 Effectively, there is a general scarcity of supply targeting the national demand due to unaffordable prices, house size and locations, driving demand to the outskirts of the city and nearby councils.